 The common causes of indirect injuries include overexertion, especially in athletes with sickle cell anemia, heatstroke, and cardiac arrest.
 For example, cardiac arrest is responsible for one fatality in every 22,903 athletes ages 17 to 24.
 In addition, heatstroke caused about 20 deaths between 2010 and 2014.

 Given the high number of students (7.7 million) who participate in high school and college sports, preventing injuries is clearly important.
 To start with, learning institutions must come up with better acclimatization policies to prevent heat stroke incidences.
 An effective policy on this front is cold-water immersion.
 When done properly, cold-water immersion has a 100% survival rate.

 Sports directors and coaches should use new technologies to screen athletes.
 A good example of such technology is the Wet Bulb Globe Temperature (WBGT) calculator widely used by the NCAA as well as the US army.
 It measures radiant temperature, humidity, and air temperature.
 Readings from this calculator can help a coach prevent heat stroke incidences.
 Another handy piece of technology is a helmet guardian cap, which can reduce or prevent concussions and contusions.
-Other injury prevention strategies include use of hand cooling gloves and cardiovascular screening before athletes participate in competitions or practice games.
+Other injury prevention strategies include the use of hand cooling gloves and cardiovascular screening before athletes participate in competitions or practice games.